-The Government of India has decided in favour of financial assistance from the World Bank for the implementation of EDFC.
-In order to comply with the World Bank safeguard policy and to streamline environmental consideration in project design, the environmental assessment (EA) for the proposed 175 km single track electrified Pilkhani - Sahnewal portion of EDFC has been undertaken.
+The Government of India has decided to obtain financial assistance from the World Bank for the implementation of EDFC.
+The project area is part of the EDFC and in order to comply with the World Bank safeguard policy and to streamline environmental consideration in project design, the environmental assessment (EA) for the proposed 175 km single track electrified Pilkhani - Sahnewal portion of EDFC has been undertaken.
 The section will be electrified.

-The environmental assessment of Khurja-Ludhiana section was initially undertaken by EQMS India Private Ltd., as per safeguard policy of Asian Development Bank.
-Later, it has been decided for funding by the World Bank.
-The EA findings were reviewed & updated after field survey & further PCM for Pilkhani- Sahnewal section by M/s Engineering and Technological Services, Delhi.
-The aim of updating of the EA is to verify the ground data and make EA report to meet the World Bank safeguard policy.
-The location of EDFC in India map and alignment map for the Pilkhani- Sahnewal section is shown in Map 1 and Map 2.
+The environmental assessment of Khurja-Ludhiana section was initially undertaken by EQMS India Private Ltd. under ageis of Asian Development Bank.
+The EA findings were reviewed & updated after repeat field survey & PCMs for the section by M/s Engineering and Technological Services, Delhi.
+The aim of updating of the EA is to verify the ground data and make EA report to meet requirements of the World Bank safeguard policy.
+The location of EDFC on India map and alignment map for the Pilkhani- Sahnewal section is shown in Map-1 and Map-2.